twitter/pelikan/_posts/2020-10-20-benchmark-adq.md

 supported by Linux kernel 4.19 or later.
 ADQ lets software applications reserve queues (“express lanes”) explicitly on the network adapter.
 It also provides interfaces that application threads leverage to access the preserved queues.

+The purpose of ADQ is to increase application response time predictability within the realm of the network and networking software stack—especially as systems scale—with an easy-to-use interface.
+ADQ offers flow segregation at the network adapter queue level by offloading some aspects of flow management to hardware, and it allows the application to directly poll reserved queues with little or no code changes.
+The ease-of-use aspect is just as important.
+For the vast majority of businesses, including Twitter, benchmark advantages are easily overruled by operational constraints.
+A technology that can be readily deployed is one that can have actual impact.

 To learn more about how ADQ works with Linux, refer to my notes [here](https://github.com/twitter/pelikan/wiki/Notes-on-ADQ).